 After the transfer process is initiated there will be a 30-day waiting period before the LEA is able to complete the request by determining the amount transferred and authorizing the transfer request.
 Transferred funds are available immediately after the transfer is authorized by a District Authorizer.

 Can an LEA change its mind after transferring funds?

 No. LEAs are not permitted to reverse or cancel a transfer once it has been authorized.

-If an LEA has changed its mind regarding a transfer prior to authorization, they can simply “reject” rather than “authorize” the transfer at the end of the 30-day notification period.
+If an LEA has changed its mind regarding a transfer prior to authorization, they can simply cancel the transfer rather than authorize the transfer at the end of the 30-day waiting period.

 Is there a deadline by which transfers must be submitted?

 No. Transfers can be initiated at any time within the appropriate fiscal year.
 However, LEAs should keep in mind that transferability does not extend the period during which an LEA may obligate funds.
 Transferred funds retain the identity of the fiscal year for which the funds were appropriated (20 U.S.C.
 7305b).
 This is important to remember for Title I, Part A, because there are statutory restrictions on the amount of funds LEAs may carryover for Title I, Part A. This document provides more information on Title I, Part A carryover.

 Does an LEA need state or federal permission prior to transferring?

 No. The statute authorizes an eligible LEA to transfer funds without seeking approval from either the DPI or the U.S. Department of Education.
 An LEA does not have to apply for transferability authority; it already has that authority.
 However, an LEA must notify the DPI at least 30 days before each transfer occurs (20 U.S.C.
 7305b).

 May funds transferred into Title III-A be used to meet the $10,000 baseline threshold permitting districts to manage their own Title III allocation?